HETIC-MT-P2021/aio-group2-proj01/README.md

 ### Technical documentation

-Lorem ipsum esta la documetation : [Technical Documentation](https://github.com/HETIC-MT-P2021/aio-group2-proj01)
+The technical documentation of the project is available on GoDoc here : [Technical Documentation](https://godoc.org/github.com/HETIC-MT-P2021/aio-group2-proj01/back)

 ## Author